JKulczynski/snake/README.md

 # snake-JVM
-I'm trying to write `Snake` game inspiring Rock The JVM blog. https://blog.rockthejvm.com/snake/
+I am trying to write a Snake game inspired by Rock The JVM blog https://blog.rockthejvm.com/snake/